- Does my application for a ND medical license expire?

-We require a $30 fee for this service, payable only by check or money order only at this time.
-We have the required form available in our office or you can provide your own form.
-The form # is North Dakota SFN 13610 which you can find online via Google or on the ND Secretary of State website .
-Please indicate where we are to send the completed verification of licensure, i.e., directly to the Secretary of State's office, your attorney's office, or back to you.
+We require a $30 fee for this service, payable only by check, money order, or cash at this time.
+The form # is North Dakota SFN 13610 which you can find online via Google or on the ND Secretary of State website.
+Please complete items 1-4 before forwarding the form to us.
+Please also indicate where we are to send the completed form, i.e., directly to the Secretary of State's office, your attorney's office, or back to you.

 - My license has been inactive for several years.
 How do I reactivate it?